-Trump supporter Barletta wins GOP nod to take on Sen. Casey
+Barletta, Trump backer, wins GOP nod to take on Sen. Casey

 Still, defeating Casey in November’s election is a tall order.

-Casey, the son of a late former governor, has strong name recognition and has won five statewide elections, including two as auditor general and one as state treasurer.
+Casey, the son of a late former governor, has strong name recognition and has won five statewide elections.
 He also has a huge cash advantage, with about $10 million in the bank at the end of April, compared with Barletta’s $1.3 million.

-Casey, 58, is popular with labor unions and backed former President Barack Obama’s signature policies.
+Casey, 58, is popular with labor unions and backed Obama’s signature policies.

 Barletta, 62, won his House seat during the Republican midterm wave of 2010, catapulted by the attention he received while mayor of Hazleton for attempting to use local laws to crack down on immigrants in the city who had entered the country illegally.